Epirasque/FTLshipGibGenerator/README.md

 Set the appropriate parameters in `core.py`, e.g. you can change the desired `NR_GIBS`.
 At very least you have to set the `INPUT_AND_STANDALONE_OUTPUT_FOLDERPATH`.
 Read the comments above the parameters for more details.
 Afterwards just run the main method without any additional arguments.

+## Method C: precompile the code, then run it

+If you want to compile the .exe yourself for an intermediate state, use the `generateGlaiveExe.bat`.
+This requires the Pyinstaller in addition to Python and all relevant libraries (see Method B).
+Make sure to adjust the paths in the .bat first.

 ## Recommended Workflow